modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

 ![MCP Process](Workflow1.png)

-If the MCP is not accepted by the vote or has been inactive for at least one year; it can be put on hold.
+If the MCP is not accepted by the vote or has been inactive for at least one year; it can be closed.

 # Defining a new Modelica Language Release